Liongchenglex/Youtube-Assistant/README.md

 Example questions:

-"Can you summarize this video?"
+-"Can you summarize this video?"
-"What are the main points discussed?"
+-"What are the main points discussed?"
-"What was mentioned at 2:30?"
+-"What was mentioned at 2:30?"
-"Tell me about the part where they discuss X"
+-"Tell me about the part where they discuss X"